Last updated: 22 November 2021

 1.3 All bookings are subject to availability at the time of booking.
 We do not guarantee that any of the Services we advertise will still be available at the time of booking.
 We will let you know as soon as possible after placing an order if the Services you tried to book with us are not available.

-2.1 Your booking is confirmed and a contract between you, us and the Supplier will only exist when we (or the Supplier) provide you with a booking reference number (“Booking Confirmation”).
+2.1 Your booking is confirmed and a contract between you and us, and a contract between you and the Supplier will only exist when we (or the Supplier) provide you with a booking reference number (“Booking Confirmation”).
 Please check your Booking Confirmation carefully and report any incorrect or incomplete information to us immediately so that we can try to assist you.

 2.2 Group bookings (a booking of more than 9 people) are not allowed.
 If you make multiple bookings for the same trip (for example one booking of six people and another booking of four people), it will be considered a group booking and may be cancelled by the Supplier.